 LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

-The definition of a purpose that links business objectives with a positive social, ethical and environmental impact is one of the great challenges facing organisations, as reflected in the results of the report Approaching the Future 2019: Trends in Reputation and Intangible ManagementThe report, prepared by Corporate Excellence together with CANVAS Sustainable Strategies, based on a survey of more than 200 executives from large companies.
+The definition of a purpose that links business objectives with positive social, ethical and environmental impact is one of the great challenges facing organizations, as reflected in the results of the report Approaching the Future 2019: Trends in Reputation and Intangible Management, prepared by Corporate Excellence in conjunction with CANAL, a leading global consulting firm.prepared by Corporate Excellence together with CANVAS Sustainable Strategies, based on a enquiry survey of more than 200 executives from large companies.

 "One of the great singularities of the work is that it will be available in open access.
-This is our great contribution to business management," explains Jaume Giró, president of Corporate Excellence - Centre for Reputation Leadership and General Director of the La Caixa Banking Foundation, who explains that "it is not possible to generate trust, reputation and commitment with stakeholders without a coherent and authentic purpose ".
+This is our great contribution to business management" explains Jaume Giró, president of Corporate Excellence - Centre for Reputation Leadership and Director General of Fundación Bancaria LaCaixa, who explains that "nowadays it is not possible to generate trust, reputation and commitment with stakeholders without a coherent and authentic purpose ".

-The importance of linking purpose with profitability and profit generation is a priority for companies that has also been driven by investors, as evidenced by the annual letter to executives from Larry Fink, CEO of BlackRock (one of the largest global investment funds), on the need to link profitability and purpose.
+The importance of linking purpose with profitability and profit generation is a priority for companies that has also been driven by investors, as evidenced by the annual letter to executives from Larry Fink, CEO of BlackRock (one of the largest global investment funds), on the need to combine profitability and purpose.

-Good practices in corporate purpose
+Best practices in purpose corporate

-María Campo Bernal, Director of Brand and Corporate Reputation at Ibercaja, shared the process of definition, activation and implementation that her company has undertaken to generate a system of shared beliefs around it and strengthen corporate culture, the main driver of differentiation in the economy of reputation and intangibles.
+María Campo Bernal, Director of Brand and Corporate Reputation at Ibercaja, shared the process of definition, activation and implementation that her company has undertaken to generate a system of shared beliefs around it and strengthen corporate culture, the main driver of differentiation in the Economics of reputation and intangibles.